RobertGardner/teach-exercise-assets/data-structures/level1/linked-lists/index.md

    ##### Return Value

    This function should create a new node with the supplied `value` and set that node as the `head` of the supplied list.
 The entire list should then be returned.
+Note that since a node _is a_ linked list, you can create the node with `new LinkedList(value)`.

 ## Submitting Your Solution